Vis4Sense/student-projects/README.md

     - Recruite some users
     - Collection information such as their gender, age group, education background, student/working, experience/familarity with the topic, etc.
     - Observe how they complete the task you want to support, focusing on the **problems** and **challenges**.
+      - Have a pre-prepared task and dataset usually works better
     - Talk to the users afterwards for clarification (e.g., why did you do this?) and comments (e.g., what was the most difficult part?)
+      - Prepare a few open-ended questions: not just 'yes' or 'no' answer
+      - Questions about what happened in the session
     - Take notes during the observation and interview.
     - Analyse the notes to come up with the list of requirements.
 - There are a few talks on ['How to Talk to Users'] by [YCombinator](https://www.ycombinator.com/) a very successful startup incubator (airbnb, dropbox, stripe, etc.)